-- The image must be very clear (we can't tell anything from an image that is out of focus). - Please wipe off your camera lens. - Having the sun at your back will reduce glare in your photo. - Please take each set of photos in the same sequence.
+- The image must be very clear (we can't tell anything from an image that is out of focus). - Please wipe off your camera lens. - Having the sun at your back will reduce glare in your photo.

-Photo 1 - Close-up of the hole with a pen or pencil.

-The first image should be of the beetle hole and include the point of a pen or pencil for scale and to point out the exact location of the suspected or known beetle hole.
+Photo 1 - Close-up of the entry hole Lightly scrape off the bark.
+Be sure to DISINFECT BEFORE the tool before you do this!
+The first image should be of the beetle hole and include the point of a medium ball point pen for scale and to point out the hole.
 Make sure not to cover the hole itself but be within 1/4 inch of the hole.
 In some cases, you make be able to see a black roundish thing poking out of the hole; this is a beetle abdomen.

 If no holes are found and the tree is absent of beetles, skip this photo.
-Beetle-free trees will only contain three photos.
+Beetle-free trees will only contain 2 photos.